 Since the content of my sites are all business and marketing related, I think there should no point for government to block it.

-To find out why, I did further online research, guess what I found? – the government are not only blocked my sites; they actually blocked the hosting service provider (in the blacklist) that my sites are sit on, which located in the Austin, USA.
+To find out why, I did further online research, guess what I found? – the government are not only blocked my sites; they actually blocked the hosting service provider (in the blacklist) that my sites are sat on, which in the Austin, USA.

 To get a clear picture, I went further to check out some other people’s sites who are using the same hosting service provider as mine, guess what, none of their websites working and all got blocked as well.